European shares at two-month high, oil flat ahead of OPEC

 Russia, which needs higher oil prices to support its economy, tried to sway OPEC to slash production, suggesting Moscow could cut its own crude output.

-Though oil was holding steady, the bruised Russian rouble got another bash as its recent rebound ran out of steam.
-Russia's dollar-based RTS stock index dropped 1.3 percent.
+With oil holding steady again, the bruised rouble extended its rebound to a fifth straight day, though the dollar-based RTS stock index dropped 1.7 percent and the rouble-based MICEX was down 0.6 percent.

 Safe-haven gold meanwhile nudged up to $1,200 an ounce after small losses in the previous session, as traders eyed the dollar and a Nov.
 30 Swiss referendum on central bank gold reserves.